 Competition Level Eligibility of Horses and Ponies for each level FEI-Sanctioned Events CDI Lev el Competitions FEI Pony (CDIP) Combinations must have achieved 60% or above on one (1) occasion in Official Elementary or in a FEI Pony competition to compete FEI Pony FEI Children's (CDICH) Combinations must have achieved 60% or above on one (1) occasion in Official Novice or in a FEI Children's competition to be eligible to compete in an FEI CDICH FEI Junior (CDIJ) Combinations must have achieved 60% or above on one (1) occasion in Official Medium or in a FEI Junior competition to compete FEIJ.
-FEI Young Riders (CDIY) Combinations must have achieved 60% or above on one (1) occasion in FEI Grand Prix St Georges/Intermediate I, or FEI Young Rider Team or Individual competition to compete in a CDIY FEI Prix St Georges and Intermediate I tests (CDI) Combinations must have achieved 60% or above on one (1) occasion in Prix St George (PSG) competition and 60% or above in Intermediate I competition to be eligible to compete CDI PSG or Intermediate I competitions respectively.
-FEI Intermediate A and B (CDI) Combinations must have gained at least 60% in one official Intermediate A or B competition to compete in FEI Intermediate A and B. FEI U25 Grand Prix (CDIU25) Combinations must have gained at least 60% or above on one (1) occasion in Official Intermediate A/B competition, or Intermediate II competition, or Grand Prix competition to be eligible to compete at U25 Grand Prix CDN GP at a FEI Event Refer to EA Grand Prix Qualifiers as described in 4.8.3.2 FEI Intermediate II / Grand Prix (CDI) Combinations must have gained at least 6462% or above on one (1) occasion in Official Grand Prix competitions to be eligible to compete at CDI Grand Prix competition and 62% or above to compete at Intermediate II FEI CDN/CDI Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses may apply to the EADC to waive qualification scores.
+FEI Young Riders (CDIY) Combinations must have achieved 60% or above on one (1) occasion in FEI Prix St Georges/Intermediate I, or FEI Young Rider Team or Individual competition to compete in a CDIY FEI Prix St Georges and Intermediate I tests (CDI) Combinations must have achieved 60% or above on one (1) occasion in Prix St Georges (PSG) competition and 60% or above in Intermediate I competition to be eligible to compete CDI PSG or Intermediate I competitions respectively.
+FEI Intermediate A and B (CDI) Combinations must have gained at least 60% in one official Intermediate A or B competition to compete in FEI Intermediate A and B. FEI U25 Grand Prix (CDIU25) Combinations must have gained at least 60% or above on one (1) occasion in Official Intermediate A/B competition, or Intermediate II competition, or Grand Prix competition to be eligible to compete at U25 Grand Prix CDN GP at a FEI Event Combinations must have gained at least 60% or above on one (1) occasion in Official Grand Prix competition to be eligible to compete at CND Grands Prix competition FEI Intermediate II / Grand Prix (CDI) Combinations must have gained at least 6462% or above on one (1) occasion in Official Grand Prix competitions to be eligible to compete at CDI Grand Prix competition and 62% or above to compete at Intermediate II FEI CDN/CDI Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses may apply to the EADC to waive qualification scores.
+1